CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 ## [1] "Done"
 ```

 Overall we have 1913 files from 4 households.
-The following chart shows the distirbution of these files over time.
+The following chart shows the distribution of these files over time using their sizes.
+Note that white indicates the presence of small files which may not contain observations.

 ```r